1711-Games/LGNC/README.md

 Also let's not forget that schema format is rather limited and it can't model _everything_ you would like to express with it (for example, even though it has something like an enum (`AllowedValues` attribute), it's not translated into actual `enum` in Swift because of _reasons_, however you would still like it to be an `enum`).

+### Don't mark destructive/non-readonly contracts as `IsGETSafe`

+It's more of a general advice rather than LGNC-related, but still I, quite an experienced web-dev, caught myself a couple of times marking non-readonly contracts as GET-safe, whereas they were write-contracts, hence they were changing something in app state (DB or whatever), which should only be done via POST method rather than GET.

 ## FAQ